Immunodeficiency Disorders

 Immunodeficiency disorders are associated with dysfunctions of the immune system.
 They are classified as:

-1) Inborn errors of immunity (IEI) (previously known as primary immunodeficiencies): Rare conditions caused mostly by genetic defects of the immune system that can lead to an abnormal production of antibodies (most frequently common variable immunodeficiency), abnormal cellular response, abnormal phagocytosis, deficiencies in the complement system, or immune dysregulation.
+1) Inborn errors of immunity (IEI; previously known as primary immunodeficiencies [PIDs]): Rare conditions caused mostly by monogenetic defects of the immune system that can lead to an abnormal production of antibodies (most frequently common variable immunodeficiency), abnormal cellular response, abnormal phagocytosis, deficiencies in the complement or other components of the innate immune system, or immune dysregulation.
 The overall prevalence of PID is estimated at ~1 in 2000.
-Over 300 distinct disorders have been identified.
+Over 400 distinct disorders have been identified.

 2) Secondary immunodeficiencies caused by external factors or diseases: These are usually mixed (including an impaired specific immune response [humoral and cellular] and impaired nonspecific immune response [eg, abnormalities of the complement system]).
-Key etiologic factors include medications (anticonvulsants, nonsteroidal anti-inflammatory drugs, immunosuppressive treatment, and chemotherapy), infections (HIV, measles, herpes simplex virus, bacterial infections [including mycobacteria], parasitic infections [malaria]), malignancy (chronic lymphocytic leukemia, Hodgkin lymphoma, monoclonal gammopathies, solid tumors), metabolic disturbances (diabetes mellitus, renal failure, liver failure, malnutrition), autoimmune diseases (systemic lupus erythematosus, rheumatoid arthritis, Felty syndrome), burns, environmental exposure (ionizing radiation, chemicals), pregnancy, stress, asplenia, splenic dysfunction, cirrhosis, and aging.
+Key etiologic factors include medications (anticonvulsants, immunosuppressive treatment, chemotherapy, and chimeric antigen receptor T [CAR-T] cell therapy), infections (HIV, measles, herpes simplex virus, bacterial infections [including mycobacteria], parasitic infections [malaria]), malignancy (chronic lymphocytic leukemia, Hodgkin lymphoma, monoclonal gammopathies, solid tumors), metabolic disturbances (diabetes mellitus, renal failure, liver failure, malnutrition), autoimmune diseases (systemic lupus erythematosus, rheumatoid arthritis, Felty syndrome), burns, environmental exposure (ionizing radiation, chemicals), pregnancy, stress, asplenia, splenic dysfunction, cirrhosis, and aging.

 Clinical FeaturesTop

-Immunodeficiency disorders manifest as frequent chronic and recurrent infections.
-The infections are severe, frequently atypical and prolonged, and sometimes resistant to antimicrobial treatment.
+Immunodeficiency disorders classically manifest as frequent chronic and recurrent infections.
+The infections are more severe, frequently atypical and prolonged, and sometimes resistant to antimicrobial treatment.
 They may be due to pathogens that rarely cause serious infections in immunocompetent persons, such as Mycobacterium avium, Cryptosporidium parvum, cytomegalovirus, or Candida albicans.
 For humoral immunodeficiencies, recurrent respiratory tract and paranasal sinus infections caused by encapsulated bacteria (eg, Haemophilus influenzae, Streptococcus pneumoniae) are characteristic.
-The diagnosis is frequently obscured by false-negative results of serologic studies.
+Some patients may have atypical responses to common infections, such as hemophagocytic lymphohistiocytosis in the context of Epstein-Barr virus (EBV) infection.
+The diagnosis is sometimes obscured by false-negative results of serologic studies.

 Another important presentation is systemic autoimmunity.
-This can manifest as autoimmune cytopenias, vasculitis, gut disease, or cutaneous involvement.
-Allergic reactions to antimicrobial agents and food allergens are frequently observed.
-Patients can also have manifestations of immune dysregulation and autoinflammation.
+This can manifest most commonly as autoimmune cytopenias, vasculitis, gut disease, or cutaneous involvement.
+Patients may be atopic and can also have manifestations of immune dysregulation and autoinflammation.

 DiagnosisTop

 Immunodeficiency should be suspected in every person with recurrent or severe viral or bacterial infections, or with opportunistic infections.
-Unexplained evidence of autoimmunity can act as an additional clue.
+Unexplained evidence of autoimmunity or autoinflammation can act as an additional clue.
 In such patients perform the studies reviewed below to assess the specific aspects of immune response, beginning with screening tests and proceeding towards more specialized studies.
-Once suspected, the diagnosis and management of immunodeficiency frequently requires the guidance and expertise of specialized centers.
+Once suspected, the diagnosis and management of immunodeficiency require the guidance and expertise of specialized centers.

 Warning signs of IEI for adults: